 8. Rick Williams – Received his black belt from Grand Master P. D. Hale and created Kaufman Karate in the early 1970’s.
 Currently Master Williams 9th degree black belt owns and operates Crandall Family Martial Arts in Crandall, Texas and he and his wife are managing the Kaufman County Children’s shelter in Kaufman Texas.

 9. Jon Hodge – Started training in the early 1990’s under Rick Williams and was subsequently promoted to black belt and became an instructor for Kaufman Karate through 2003.
 In 2003 Master Hodge opened a school of his own in Crandall and later Seagoville , Texas where he and his son operated the schools until 2012.
-Currently Master Hodge, a 5th degree black belt is a full time instructor at Crandall Family Martial Arts in Crandall, Texas.
+Currently Master Hodge, a 6th degree black belt is a full time instructor of the Global Martial Arts University, and runs a small dojo in Central Texas.
 Over the years Master Hodge has studied many different forms of martial arts and is also a Master Chi Kung and Tai Chi instructor.

 Is your course aligned with a particular organization or association?